oscarbutler/Blackjack/README.md

 - Afterwards there will be a input option of hit and stick, this will allow the user to make a choice on whether to get another card or to not recieve anymore.

 - If the user sticks then the opponent will get an extra card.

+- If either user or opponent goes over 21 they will lose.
 ## Technology Used

 - Python was used to make the code.